- Who are caregivers, and what do they do?

 Understanding the health care system

 Going into a hospital, doctors’ office, or talking to a health insurance company can be scary and stressful.
-The people may seem to speak a different language, everyone may seem rushed, and you and the patient may feel overwhelmed by everything that is going on.
+The people may seem to speak a different language, everyone may seem rushed, and you and the patient may feel overwhelmed.
 This is normal.
 It takes time to get to know your doctor and feel comfortable with him or her.
 It also takes time to get to know how the health care system works.

 The patient is an important partner in their own health care, and so is the caregiver.
 You have a right to be treated with respect.
 Each health expert who sees the patient should listen to your concerns and spend enough time with you to answer your questions.